WahooFitness/slate/source/index.html.md

 _access_token_:     | Returned in Step 3; Used for API calls to view/manage user data.
 _refresh_token_:    | Returned in Step 3; Used to refresh the access_token.
 _expires_in_:       | Returned in Step 3; Indicates when the access_token will expire.
+_code_challenge_:   | Required for PKCE in Step 1; A SHA256 hash value for the code verifier, must be Base64 encoded
+_code_verifier_:    | Required for PKCE in Step 3; The original code verifier for the PKCE request

 **Our API returns strings for decimal data types in our responses.
 This is because our API uses JSON for responses and requests.
 Please be sure to use headers for Content-Type as application/JSON:**